Academic Integrity Policy

 - If the complainant is not on contract or in residence on the campus, he or she shall have the right to defer the procedure until his or her return.
 Similarly, if the procedure would normally occur during the summer and the student is not enrolled in any summer session, the procedure may be deferred until the fall semester at the student's request.

-- Each department must submit to the college dean and the vice provost and Dean of Graduate Studies its written process for hearing appeals.
+- Each department must submit to the college dean and the Dean of Graduate Studies its written process for hearing appeals.
 Likewise, the academic dean and graduate dean must submit to the provost and vice president for academic affairs his or her written process for hearing appeals.
-These processes must, as a minimum, provide notice to all involved parties and must provide an opportunity for all parties to be heard by a neutral fact finder or body who will render a decision and permit the accused to have an adviser.
+These processes must, as a minimum, provide notice to all involved parties and must provide an opportunity for all parties to be heard by a neutral fact finder or body who will render a decision and permit the accused to have an advisor.
 Such policies and procedures should be readily available to all students of the department.